 - I resolve to not just tell, but to actively show love to my entire family – the human family.

-- I resolve to commit to a goal of service to others, making at least one human life better next year than it was this year.
+- I resolve to commit to a goal of service to others, by trying to make at least one human life better next year than it was before.

-- I resolve to do something significant this year toward the goal of peace in the world, even if it is just a small volunteer commitment in my own community or a new attitude about dealing with conflicts in a peaceful way.
+- I resolve to do something significant this year toward the goal of peace in the world, even if it’s just a small volunteer commitment in my own community or a new attitude about dealing with conflicts in a more peaceful way.

 - I resolve to actively show more kindness, not just to the people around me, but to animals, too.

-- And I resolve to see the world as a place where all of my resolutions can make others – and myself – a happier, more radiant and more spiritually-fulfilled person.
+- Finally, I resolve to see the world as a place where all of my resolutions can make others – and myself – a happier, more radiant, and more spiritually-fulfilled person.